How can new technology help keep homes safe from major disaster risks: earthquakes, hurricanes, tornados, flooding, or extreme weather?

 The increasing frequency and severity of natural disasters over the past decade underscores the need for actions that reduce the threat hurricanes, tornadoes, severe storms, floods, and fires impose on America's economy and the safety of its citizens.
 By combining new building technologies with quality construction practices, the threat of loss of life and property due to natural disasters can be greatly reduced.

 PATH's vision includes the goal of reducing by at least 10% the risk of loss of life, injury, and property from natural hazards in the future.
 Working with other government agencies and insurance professionals, PATH explores strategies for solving critical issues facing the housing industry by promoting stronger, quality housing that can withstand natural disasters.

-Federal Emergency Management Agency (FEMA)has many activities and information to help users make appropriate disaster risk mitigation choices.
+PATH partner Federal Emergency Management Agency (FEMA)has many activities and information to help users make appropriate disaster risk mitigation choices.

-Flood Recovery Recommendations
+*NEW* Flood Recovery Recommendations

-PATH Technologies for Hurricane Resistance and Reconstruction
+*NEW* PATH Technologies for Hurricane Resistance and Reconstruction

 Assessment of Damage to Single-Family Homes Caused by Hurricanes Andrew and Iniki , 1993

 Homeowner's Insurance as a Tool for the Adoption of Innovation January 2001

 In-Plane Shear Resistance of Insulating Concrete Form Walls

 Northridge Earthquake Effect on Manufactured Housing in California June 1994